 Summary

 SME cyber security is increasingly important.
-The new tools from the NCSC are basic, but they are helpful if you are not an IT expert and want to check the security of your domains, IP addresses and web browsers.
+The tools from the NCSC are basic, but they are helpful if you are not an IT expert and want to check the security of your domains, IP addresses and web browsers.
 We’re interested to see how the new email security check will work.

 Given that the average cost of a cyber breach is £11,000, it’s worth paying attention to cyber security.
 You don’t want to make a hole like that in your accounts!